If you wish to be considered for an open position, please submit your resume with your salary expectations:

 The CMA will work Monday through Thursday, 7:30 a.m. to 5:00 p.m., and from 8:00 a.m. to noon on Friday morning.
 Once every six to seven weeks, the CMA will be scheduled to work on Friday afternoon.
 Occasional travel to other office locations is required.

-We are growing and seeking professional, enthusiastic and customer service-oriented Patient Representatives to work in the front office of our busy Stony Point and Prince George clinics.
+We are growing and seeking professional, enthusiastic and customer service-oriented Patient Representatives to work in the front office of one of our busy clinics.
 Our patient representatives are trained in the duties of check-in, registration, and check-out and work in all three of these positions on a rotating basis to maintain versatility.
 This position’s responsibilities include:

 - gathering insurance, demographic, and referral information from the patient;